Deepan-Karmakar/p5.js-tutorial/Intro to HTML and CSS.md

 ##Other common tags

-You can see all the possible tags in the [mdn element reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), or see below for some of the most common ones.
+You can see all the possible tags in the [MDN element reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), or see below for some of the most common ones.

 * `<html>...</html>` start and end HTML
 * `<head>...</head>` head of page, not actual content